Last Updated on July 1, 2022 by Cheryl Moreo

 The 13 projects are for all skill levels.
 Furthermore, they include women’s garments and accessories, as well as home accents.

-I especially like that the author encourages the student to visit their local yarn store ( LYS) for assistance in selecting the correct yarn for the projects.
+I especially like that the author encourages the students to visit their local yarn store ( LYS) for assistance in selecting the correct yarn for the projects.

 Techniques for an Attractive Finish